Global Business Brigades

 The in country team of GBB first identifies a community of maximum priority considering a set of factors including education, access to running water, health, socio-economic situation, environmental awareness, legal structures and whether or not other organizations have already a presence in the community.
 Then, the selected community becomes the focus of the business brigades coming to the country.
 In this way, GBB seeks the sustainability of the support being offered by creating long-term relationships and offering repeated brigades to the same community in search of economic development for the entire community.

-In brief, the GBB model is as follows: